Product Breakdown Structure (PBS)

-This article explains the Product Breakdown Structure (PBS) in a practical way.
-After reading this article, you’ll understand the basics of this powerful project management tool.
+Product Breakdown Structure: this article explains the Product Breakdown Structure (PBS) in a practical way.
+This article contains a explanation of the PBS, the various steps involved in creating a Product Breakdown Structure, an example and some practical tips.
+After reading this article, you’ll understand the basics of this project management tool.
+Enjoy reading!

 The Product Breakdown Structure (PBS) is the hierarchical structure of products and elements that the project requires to succeed, or the results that the project will deliver.
 It is like a shopping list.
 The PBS is, in effect, a blueprint, which encompasses all physical components of a particular product or system.

 The Product Breakdown Structure (PBS) starts, from the top, with the end product, followed by sub categories with elements linked to the product.
 The composition of this type of structure is similar to the structure of the Work Breakdown Structure (WBS).

 What is the difference between a Product Breakdown Structure (PBS) and a Work Breakdown Structure (WBS)?

 As with a WBS, a PBS is an aid to reduce a complex project or final product to manageable components.